ancilcleetus/Personal-Projects/pepper-elder/README.md

-# Text Editor from Scratch in C
+# Pepper Elder - Text Editor from scratch in C

 ## Setup